Trump's Washington, DC, takeover begins as National Guard troops arrive

 In May, Trump abandoned his efforts to get Martin confirmed for the post in the face of opposition in Congress.
 His replacement candidate, former judge and former Fox News host Jeanine Pirro, was recently confirmed.
 On Monday, Pirro — standing next to Trump — called his takeover “the step that we need right now to make criminals understand that they are not going to get away with it anymore."

-Associated Press writers Lindsay Whitehurst and Alanna Durkin Richer contributed to this report.
+Associated Press writer Alanna Durkin Richer contributed to this report from Washington.